In this article

 The immune system can become overactive and begin fighting harmless agents or your own body.
 This can lead to progression from chronic inflammation to disease.
 This is often referred to as “silent inflammation” and is a mortal enemy to your health.

-It is important to note, that while the triggering factors may be different for different diseases, the general pathology linking chronic inflammation to disease onset is generally the same.
-In other words, if we address the sources of chronic inflammation, we can fight off many inflammation related diseases.
+It is important to note, that while the triggering factors may be different for different diseases, the general pathology linking is generally the same.
+In other words, if we address the source, we can fight off many inflammation related diseases.

 How do you Treat Chronic Inflammation?